EVogel1999/nyble/content/posts/intro-solidity/index.md

 ---
 title: "Intro to Solidity"
 date: "2022-08-15"
-draft: "False"
+draft: False
 tags: ["solidity", "ethereum", "javascript"]
+showEdit: False
+showWordCount: False
-description: "Solidity is a new and upcoming language that is used for EVM-based blockchain programming.
+summary: "Solidity is a new and upcoming language that is used for EVM-based blockchain programming.
 Learn some of the fundamentals behind the language by setting up a new hardhat project and coding a simple smart contract!"
 ---

-# Introduction
+## Introduction

 Blockchain technology is a new emerging technology revolutionizing many different industries including finance (DeFi), governance (DAOs), art (NFTs), and more.
 There are a few languages that are popular for coding projects on the blockchain, ```solidity``` is used for EVM-based (ethereum virtual machine) blockchains.